RaitaroH/Vidme-DeepDark/README.md

 ![alt tag](https://raw.githubusercontent.com/RaitaroH/Vidme-DeepDark/master/Images/Vidme%20-%20DeepDark.png)
 Videos should only be watched in the dark.
 May the dark be kinder on thine eyes.
 (Vid.me dark theme)

-This is a dark theme for YouTube inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).
+This is a dark theme for vid.me inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).

 Also, credit where credit is due for the color palettes down bellow. ([@KDE](https://github.com/KDE), [@horst3180](https://github.com/horst3180), [@linuxmint](https://github.com/linuxmint), [YouTube](https://www.youtube.com/) and [Discord](https://discordapp.com/))